-Bonita Nathan Sussman, Vice President
+Bonita Nathan Sussman, President

 Barbara Vinick, Secretary

 A graduate of Bryn Mawr College, Barbara earned a Ph.D. in sociology from Boston University and conducted post-doctoral work in human development at Harvard.
 She is currently a research associate at Hadassah-Brandeis Institute at Brandeis University, a center focused on Jews and gender worldwide.
 She is working on a volume of stories about Jewish brides around the world, a follow-up to her book Today I am a Woman: Stories of Bat Mitzvah Around the World published by Indiana University Press.
 As a long-time researcher in gerontology at the Department of Veterans Affairs and Boston University School of Public Health, Barbara has authored articles on lifestyles, attitudes, and experiences of mature Americans.

 Judi Kloper, Board Member